aseif523/starter-academic/content/post/Let-the-Games-Begin/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 If you are like any other millennial, then you thrive on procrastination and do your best work when you’re in a time crunch.
 R got you covered there too!
-Fun is a package of R games and other funny stuff, such as the classical Mine sweeper and sliding puzzles.
+Fun is a package of R games and other funny stuff, such as the classical mine sweeper and sliding puzzles.
 It also has a random password generator and a memory test.

-Start the script by to check whether windows or Linux/Mac.
+Start the script by interactive function for either windows or Linux/Mac.
 Then by choosing the game and its arguments.

 **Mine Sweeper**